The Den (TV programme): 1986–1998

 The Den format changed little over its first decade on air.
-It generally consisted of several cartoons and music videos, at least one RTÉ production, a daily birthday slot, and on certain days of the week, a viewers' quiz.
+It generally consisted of several cartoons in English and Irish, music videos, at least one RTÉ production, a daily birthday slot, and on certain days of the week, a viewers' quiz.
 Occasional features included location inserts, interviews and sketches.
 In September 1990, following Ian Dempsey's departure, Ray D'Arcy became the presenter, and the programme was relaunched under the name The Den.
-In September 1993, the name was changed to Den TV.